-Provide a brief description of the background of the study including its theoretical basis, any relevant previous studies, and any relevant contextual information.
+Provide a brief description of the background of the study including its theoretical relevance Please provide details of previous studies, and any relevant contextual information.

 Include appropriate references relating to the literature.

 Purpose

 The purpose of the study should be clearly connected to the background information and gaps in the current research literature.